"To conserve rattlesnakes and their habitat through research and education".

 SE Regional Director

-Tiffany Bright is an uplands and coastal naturalist with special training in natural resources advocacy through the UF IFAS extension.
-She has years of experience working with non profit organizations in fundraising, event planning, marketing, educational programs, and community outreach.
+Tiffany Bright is a Florida Master Naturalist with special training in natural resources advocacy and years of experience working with non profit organizations in fundraising, event planning, marketing, educational programs, and community outreach.

-She is an environmental educator with Project Learning Tree, a program of The Sustainable Forestry Initiative, with certifications in environmental experiences for early childhood, urban forests, and environmental education for grades PK-8.
-She serves on the board of the Free Range Learning Cooperative, works as the financial coordinator for LLL of the Sunshine State, and is a wilderness guide with First Coast Explorers - a group that provides children in Northeast Florida with outdoor, nature based educational opportunities and experiences.
+She is an outdoor educator with Project Learning Tree, a program of The Sustainable Forestry Initiative, with designations in environmental experiences for early childhood, urban forests, and environmental education for grades PK-8.
+She served on the board of the Free Range Learning Cooperative for three years, maintains a Wilderness First Aid and CPR certification, and is a nature guide with First Coast Explorers - a group that provides children in Northeast Florida with outdoor, adventure-based educational opportunities and experiences.
 Tiffany believes that providing environmental education and instilling a love for nature in children plays a vital role in conservation.

 Land Conservation Coordinator, Director